 D: Finally we have the superdetailed panel that was built specifically for the closeup shots that flash on-screen during the jump cut sequence.
 It appears to have the same basic underlying model infrastructure, but all the detail parts have been replaced.

-I don’t know with certainty why these differences exist.
+I don’t know why these differences exist.
 I only documented all this nonsense because I am building a replica model of the EVA pod and had to make some decisions about which panel to make.

 The majority, though not all, of the plastic model kit greeblies have been identified.
 The full-sized pods (ie: not the superdetailed panel) had the following kits: